RoadieHQ/backstage-plugin-buildkite/README.md

 ## How to add BuildKite project dependency to Backstage app

-If you have your own backstage application without this plugin, here it's how to add it:

 1. If you have standalone app (you didn't clone this repo), then do

 ```bash